In-patient luxury rehab center in Thailand

 What are the treatment methods for Impulse control disorder?

 Treatment methods for impulse control disorder rely on psychotherapy and medications.
 A combination of the two is necessary for some patients.
-The most significant treatment option for patients with impulse control disorders is cognitive-behavioral therapy (CBT).
+The most widely used treatment option for patients with impulse control disorders is cognitive-behavioral therapy (CBT).

 When it comes to medications, there is no specific pill that treats impulse control disorder primarily.
-Doctors may prescribe medications for an underlying mental health problem.
-For example, a person with depression may receive antidepressants.
-Opioid antagonist medications could help treat impulses and compulsive urges.
+Doctors typically prescribe medications for an underlying mental health problem.
+For example, a person with depression is likely to receive antidepressants.
+Opioid antagonist medications help treat impulses and compulsive urges.

 What are the Impulse control co-occurring disorders?

-Impulse control co-occurring disorders are mental health conditions that occur at the same time.
-For that reason, a patient suffering from impulse control disorder may also meet the criteria for other co-occuring mental illnesses and disorders listed below.
+Impulse control co-occurring disorders are mental health conditions that occur at the same time with issues over impulse control.
+The conditions that tend to co-occur with impulse control disorder are listed below.

 • Bipolar disorder